MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-sql-server-r-services.md

 In SQL Server 2017, machine learning becomes even more powerful, with addition of support for the popular Python language.
 To reflect the support for multiple languages, as of CTP 2.0, SQL Server R Services has also been renamed as Machine Learning Services (In-Database).
 To read up on the latest changes in CTP 2.0 release of SQL Server 2017, see [What's new for R in SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r-services/what-s-new-in-sql-server-r-services) in the SQL Server product documentation.

 SQL Server Machine Learning Services is an installation of R that runs alongside SQL Server (operating as a SQL Server service) and communicates securely with SQL Server.
-During the installation process, Microsoft R Open and ScaleR libraries are installed onto SQL Server so that you can integrate your server data wth SQL Server and Microsoft’s BI tools.
+During the installation process, Microsoft R Open and RevoScaleR libraries are installed onto SQL Server so that you can integrate your server data wth SQL Server and Microsoft’s BI tools.
 Because SQL Server Machine Learning Services integrates the R and Python languages with SQL Server, you can keep analytics close to the data and eliminate the costs and security risks associated with data movement.

 >[!WARNING]